Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical

 \section{Related Work of Tree-Structured Parzen Estimator}

-In this paper, while we discussed only the single-objective setting, there are strict generalizations with multi-objective (MO-TPE)~\shortcite{ozaki2020multiobjective,ozaki2022multiobjective} and constrained optimization (c-TPE)~\shortcite{watanabe2023ctpe} settings.
-More specifically, the algorithm of MOTPE is identical to the original TPE when the number of objectives is 1 and that of c-TPE is identical to the original TPE when the violation probability is almost everywhere zero, i.e. $\prob[\bigcap_{i=1}^K c_i \leq c_i^\star | \xv] = 0$ for almost all~\footnote{ More formally, almost everywhere zero is defined by $\mu(\{\xv \in \X | \prob[\bigcap_{i=1}^K c_i \leq c_i^\star | \xv] = 0\}) = 0$ where $\mu: \mathcal{X} \rightarrow \mathbb{R}_{\geq 0}$ is the Lebesgue measure. } $\xv \in \X$, respectively.
-TPE has been adapted to the meta-learning, multi-fidelity, and combinatorial optimization settings as well. \shortciteA{falkner2018bohb} extended TPE to the multi-fidelity setting by combining TPE and Hyperband~\shortcite{li2017hyperband}. \shortciteA{watanabe2023speeding} introduced meta-learning by considering task similarity via the overlap of promising domains. \shortciteA{abe2025tree} introduce a categorical kernel for TPE to handle categorical parameters more efficiently.
+While this paper focuses solely on the single-objective setting, strict generalizations with multi-objective (MOTPE)~\shortcite{ozaki2020multiobjective,ozaki2022multiobjective} and constrained optimization (c-TPE)~\shortcite{watanabe2023ctpe} settings are available.
+Namely, MOTPE and c-TPE are identical to the original TPE when the number of objectives is 1 and the violation probability is almost everywhere zero, i.e., $\prob[\bigcap_{i=1}^K c_i \leq c_i^\star | \xv] = 0$ for almost all~\footnote{ More formally, almost everywhere zero is defined by $\mu(\{\xv \in \X | \prob[\bigcap_{i=1}^K c_i \leq c_i^\star | \xv] = 0\}) = 0$ where $\mu: \mathcal{X} \rightarrow \mathbb{R}_{\geq 0}$ is the Lebesgue measure. } $\xv \in \X$, respectively.
+TPE has been adapted to the meta-learning, multi-fidelity, and combinatorial optimization settings as well. \shortciteA{falkner2018bohb} extend TPE to the multi-fidelity setting by combining TPE and Hyperband~\shortcite{li2017hyperband}. \shortciteA{watanabe2023speeding} introduce meta-learning by considering task similarity via the overlap of promising domains. \shortciteA{abe2025tree} introduce a categorical kernel for TPE to handle categorical parameters more efficiently.